voxpoplabs/docker-rserve/README.md

 docker run --name BTUG -p 6311:6311 -d stevenpollack/btug
 ```

-### N.B.
+***N.B.,***
-If you want to fork this and do your own crazy stuff, you'll probably want to know how to mess with
+if you want to fork this and do your own crazy stuff, you'll probably want to know how to mess with
 `Rserve`.
 In which case, check out [this](http://stackoverflow.com/questions/20265682/finding-rserve-rconfig-file-on-ubuntu-13-10)
 stackoverflow post for setting the `/etc/Rserv.conf` file